WaypointPro/waypointnomad-docs/terms.md

 ## Subscriptions

-Waypoint Nomad offers optional subscriptions ("Waypoint Pro") in weekly, monthly, and yearly durations.
+WaypointNomad offers optional subscriptions ("WaypointNomad Pro") in weekly, monthly, and yearly durations.

 **Billing:** Payments are charged to your Apple ID upon purchase.